 MR. MAYERSOHN: Got you.
 Okay.
 Any other questions on this item?
+(No response.)

 MR. MAYERSOHN: None?
 All right.
 MR. JABOUIN: What I wanted to ask the committee is, as you can tell there are some findings that need follow-up.
 We did discuss having this as a non-voting agenda item at a future meeting, but the follow-up needs to come back.
 Do we just do this during the follow-up, because then the hurricane season would have started and so forth?
 But, of course, we could have people dial in for any further questions that are there.
-So my question is, do we want to wait for that?
-Do we feel that Mr. Broline and Mr. Medina have answered enough?
-And, unfortunately, we did dismiss others who could have contributed to the conversation as well.
+So my question is, do we want to let me go take a look around school to see what's, you know, in compliance or not.